html5hacks/html5hacks/source/about/index.markdown

 ![Alt Jeffrey Burtoft](/images/jeff_burtoft.jpeg "Jeffrey Burtoft")

-Jeff Burtoft is a Front-end Developer and has been in the Web Development community for over 15 years.
-He has a B.A. in Rhetorical Studies from Duquesne University and a certification in Latin American Business from Inter-American University in San Juan Puerto Rico.
-Jeff's work experience varies with positions like “web master” of a start-up company, to multimedia consultant for the Department of Defense.
-Throughout the years, Jeff’s first love has been the web: html, JavaScript, CSS, and now HTML5.

-Jeff currently works as a Lead Front-end Developer for USAA, an insurance/banking/investment company in San Antonio, TX.
+Jeff Burtoft is an HTML5 Evangelist for Microsoft where he has the pleasure of working with the HTML5 community every day.
 Jeff is also a blogger at HTML5Hacks.com and has personally released several Hybrid Mobile Applications into some of the popular mobile app markets.

+Jeff has been in the Web Development community for over 10 years. his work experience varies with positions like "web master" of a start-up company, to multimedia consultant for the department of defense.
+Jeff has also spent over five years working as the Principal Front-end Engineer for a fortune 500 company in San Antonio, TX.
+Jeff has a B.A. in Rhetorical Studies from Duquesne University and a certification in Latin American Business from Inter-American University in San Juan Puerto Rico.
+Throughout the years, Jeff's first love has been the web: HTML, JavaScript, CSS, and now HTML5.

-He lives in San Antonio with his wife and three children.
+Jeff lives in Bellevue, WA with his wife and three children.
 In his free time, Jeff enjoys writing Mobile Apps and getting beat by a 5 year old on video games.

 ##Guest Hackers